Blog

 Pelvic Varicose Veins - Long-term results:

 Since The Whiteley Clinic started publicising the technique of coil embolisation, many other clinics around the world have started trying to reproduce the results.
 Some doctors who do not perform this technique are critical of the treatment.
+This research paper from The Whiteley Clinic shows good long-term results from Pelvic Vein Embolisation (PVE).
+This helps give patients confidence when deciding whether to have this procedure for any of the conditions listed above.

 See more about the long-term results of coil embolisation of Pelvic Vein Reflux: